AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 ---
 id: connecting-the-arena-to-a-network
-title: Connecting the Arena to a network
+title: Connecting the Diamond 9 or Arena to a network
-sidebar_label: Connecting the Arena to a network
+sidebar_label: Connecting the Diamond 9 or Arena to a network
 ---

-The Arena console is different to the other Titan consoles because it has a built-in network switch and an optical network connection (optionally 2 optical connections). **This section applies only to the Arena console.**
+The Diamond 9 and Arena consoles are different to the other Titan consoles because they have a built-in network switch and an optical network connection.
+**This section applies only to the Diamond 9 and
+Arena consoles.**

 Optical Connections
 -------------------

 The optical network connector is a Neutrik opticalCON Duo which uses multimode fibre.
-A single connector is fitted as standard, but a second can be fitted on request.
+On the Arena a single connector is fitted as standard, but a second can be fitted on request.
 The stage end of the connection normally plugs into the Avolites TitanNet Switch (TNS) rack unit which provides standard wired Ethernet connections.
 If you want to connect to a